 When asked what their French language goals are, many learners don't even hesitate to respond: "To become fluent, of course!"

 Not necessarily.
-There's a few things to keep in mind:
+There are a few things to keep in mind:

 If we take a moment to stop and think about what we really want, it's probably something like this: to be able to speak in French comfortably and without hesitation.

-I have a friend who's an expert at this: He can have a fluent conversation in French, sound great while doing it, and in reality only studied French for a few weeks.
-His confidence and lack of hesitation in using the little vocabulary he does know makes anyone who listens think that he's been studying for years.
+I have a friend who's an expert at this.
+He can have a fluent conversation in French and sound great while doing it, and in reality he only studied French for a few weeks.
+His confidence and lack of hesitation in using the little vocabulary he does know makes anyone who hears him think that he's been studying for years.

 Doesn't that sound like a much better goal than the vague notion of becoming "fluent"?

 It's no secret that motivation is crucial when learning a new language.
-This is one of the main reasons why anyone is able to learn a language regardless of age, education and experience.
-Motivation is more important than any one of the excuses you may have for not learning French.
+This is one of the main reasons anyone is able to learn a language regardless of age, education and experience.
+Motivation is more important than any excuse you may have for not learning French.

-Staying motivated is the number one reason why many have language learning success, and is also the number one reason why some fail.
-There is no understating how important it is at every step of the learning process, whether you're starting to learn French or polishing up your skills.
+Staying motivated is the number one reason many have language learning success, and is also the number one reason some fail.
+There is no understating how important it is at every step of the learning process, whether you’re just starting to learn French or polishing up existing skills.

-Every time you hear a new French word or phrase that you think will be useful, write it down in you phrasebooks.
+Every time you hear a new French word or phrase that you think will be useful, write it down in your phrasebook.
 Later, when you've got some free time or forget a word or phrase, you can turn to your own portable, personalized French dictionary for help.

 Here's what's so great about this: